Ayọ Tometi: Black Lives Matter

 Tometi, with community organizers, Patrisse Cullors and Alicia Garza, founded Black Lives Matter (BLM) in 2013.
 Originally, Garza wrote a Facebook post in response to George Zimmerman's acquittal in the murder of Trayvon Martin.
 In a response to the post, Cullors used #blacklivesmatter for the first time.
 Then, Tometi contacted Cullors and Garza, interested in buying a website domain by the same name.
-The three organizers agreed and Tometi purchased Blacklivesmatter.com, established Facebook, Tumblr, and Twitter pages for the movement.
-Following this, Tometi contacted numerous other activists in the Black community, alerting them of the new plans and inviting them to join by using the hashtag.
+The three agreed, and Tometi purchased Blacklivesmatter.com, established Facebook, Tumblr, and Twitter pages for the movement.
+Tometi contacted numerous other activists in the Black community, alerting them of the new plans and inviting them to join by using the hashtag.
 Tometi is also credited with selecting black and yellow as the organization's colors, in addition to forming BLM's social media platforms and strategy.

-A year later, Michael Brown was killed by a police officer in Ferguson, Missouri.
-Witnessing the unrest unfolding in the city via social media, Tometi led a mobilization of 500 community activists to demonstrate in the city.
-Tometi has referred to this as a "Black Lives Matter Freedom Ride" and believes that it ignited a desire to make Black Lives Matter into a global movement.
+After witnessing the unrest in Ferguson, Missouri following Michael Brown's killing, Tometi mobilized 500 community activists for a demonstration she called the "Black Lives Matter Freedom Ride."
+This event, fueled by social media, ignited a desire to turn Black Lives Matter into a global movement, addressing systemic racism and police brutality.
+The demonstration consolidated voices and actions, amplifying the movement's message and sparking conversations worldwide.

-After Eric Garner was killed, Tometi organized with a campaign called Safety Beyond Policing in New York.
+After Eric Garner was killed, Tometi organized with a campaign called "Safety Beyond Policing in New York."
 She is a proponent of defunding the police.